From disruptors to OTAs, sustainable travel trends to luxury holiday packages, there’s a lot going on in the travel industry.

 After a relatively flat year in 2019, Flight Centre global CEO and founder Graham ‘Skroo’ Turner tips that international travel from Australia will show good passenger growth in 2020.
 Where will people go?
 Well...

-A stronger AUD = best year to go to Europe
+A stronger AUD = best time to go to Europe

-With a stronger Australian dollar against some international currencies, this will translate into increased travel to Europe next year with better bang for your buck against the euro.
+With a stronger Australian dollar against some international currencies, this will translate into increased travel to Europe this year with better bang for your buck against the euro.